 Any kind food as long as it has good flavor and not too spicy hot.

-A view of the mountains.
+A view of the mountains and/or a beach

 A great vacation takes great planning.
 The very idea of vacation is to un-stress your life even if for a short period of time.
 A good travel agent can do this for you, but I enjoy the process of doing it.
 Finding a bargain is appealing, but requires closer scrutiny.
 You usually don't get what you don't pay for.
 I'll spend the dime and tighten up the budget when I get home.